mcrossley/SteelSeries-Weather-Gauges/ReadMe.txt

       - Added variables to set the default min/max values for gauges
       - Changed the temperature gauge scaling logic so both gauges always use the same range (except for the indoor temperature)
-      - Default units are now 'metric': °C, mm, hPa, km/h
+      - Default units are now 'metric': Â°C, mm, hPa, km/h
       - Fixed bug in getord() routine
       - Added config.dewDisplayType setting to control initial 'dew' gauge display
       - Added smaller gauge size option for 'mobile' devices